 - 1. The private event shall be a use accessory to an established, legally conforming principal use. - 2.
-Private events shall not be conducted more than 3 calendar days in any 30-day period. - 3.
-The private event shall not involve the overnight sleeping accommodations for event patrons. - 4.
-The hours of operation shall be confined between the hours of 10:00 a.m. and 10:00 p.m.

-Agriculture-related Enterprise Promotional Events, subject to the following conditions:
+The private event shall not involve the overnight sleeping accommodations for event patrons. - 3.
+The hours of operation shall be confined between the hours of 10:00 a.m. and 10:00 p.m. - B. Small events, such as small group demonstrations, tours, and workshops shall be subject to the following conditions: - 1.
+Under thirty (30) or fewer people per event. - 2.
+The hours of operation for small, non-agriculture related events shall be between 10:00 a.m. and 10:00 p.m. - 3.

-When adjunct food service is provided, the events shall be limited to 3 days per week and comprise no more than 150 persons each.
-Activities such as small group demonstrations, tours, and workshops are exempt from this limitation.
-For purpose of this Section, small groups are defined as less than 30 persons on site at one time.
-The hours of operation for value added agricultural enterprise promotional events shall be confined between the hours of 10:00a.m. and 10:00p.m.
 No outdoor speaker system shall be utilized.